 Q. DOES IT EVER MAKE SENSE TO CONSULT AN APPELLATE LAWYER EARLY ON, WHILE THE CASE IS STILL PROCEEDING IN THE TRIAL COURT?

 A. Yes, and many times an appellate lawyer can help trial counsel identify and get around legal issues that could be problematic for a later appeal.
 One of our appellate partners is regularly retained by trial lawyers to provide “trial support,” whereby he briefs and argues key complex motions before the trial court, strategizes with trial lawyers on how to preserve certain issues for appeal, and even plays an active role at trial, arguing legal matters as they come up.

-Q. HOW MUCH DOES IT COST TO HIRE AN APPELLATE LAWYER?
+Q. HOW MUCH DOES IT COST TO HIRE A FLORIDA APPEALS LAWYER?

 A. We take on appellate representation through a variety of fee structures, depending upon the nature of the case and the preference of the client.
 In tort cases, we typically handle appeals on a contingency basis (we get paid only if we win).
 The Florida Bar has established guidelines for contingency fees in personal injury and wrongful death cases.
 See Rule 4-1.5 of the Rules Regulating the Florida Bar:

 In commercial appeals, we typically charge an hourly rate, though we are open to discussing a hybrid fee (a reduced hourly rate blended with a contingency fee) or even a flat fee structure, depending on the case.